gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 2. What Needs Improvement / Is Left to Build

-- **LLM API Integration** (TOP PRIORITY):
+- **LLM API Enhancements**:
-  - Complete the `InterpretationService` to integrate with a specific LLM provider (Anthropic, OpenAI, or Gemini)
   - Implement caching for interpretations to reduce API costs
-  - Create error handling for API rate limits and failures
+  - Create more detailed error handling for API rate limits and specific error types
-  - Add proper logging of API interactions
+  - Add proper metrics and logging for API usage tracking
   - Create test mocks for LLM responses for unit testing

 - **Interpretation Tests**: